jitsi/jibri/README.md

 It works by launching a Chrome instance rendered in a virtual framebuffer and capturing and encoding the output with ffmpeg.
 It is intended to be run on a separate machine (or a VM), with no other applications using the display or audio devices.
 Only one recording at a time is supported on a single jibri.

+**NOTE:** Jibri currently only works with a full-fledged Jitsi Meet installation.
+Using a different frontend won't work.

 # Installing Jibri

 ### Installation notes